Tell me about a time when you had to address an angry customer. What was the problem and how did you resolve it?

 "A client was delivered a damaged piece of goods that we sold him.
 For a $30,000 piece of inventory, he was understandably agitated.
 Within five minutes of receiving an irate email, I hopped on the phone with him to address the issue.
 I had my COO and Director of Operations, who handles problem resolution, in the room so he would feel that the issue was being taken care of by upper management.
 Through a 10-minute conversation, not only did we resolve his issue, buy back the piece of inventory, and have pick-up arranged for that very afternoon.
 We also piloted a new program with him to take the balance sheet risk off of him, which pleased him.
 So much, in fact, that he committed to buying another five pieces of inventory that same week."

 Teacher answer example

-"I had a parent that was upset that their child was not included in Spanish class.
-This was due to their IEP and special services scheduling: the student went to speech and social work during my Spanish class.
-This didn't stop the parent from showing frustration with me, so I was sure to find time to sit down and speak with her, and show that I heard her frustration.
-I asked our principal to join us and we were able to figure out a better schedule for the following trimester that would allow her child to attend Spanish class as well as have his minutes in speech and social work per his IEP.
+"I had a parent that was upset that their child experienced exclusion from Spanish class.
+This exclusion was due to their IEP and special services scheduling.
+The student went to speech and social work during my Spanish class.
+This fact didn't stop the parent from showing frustration with me, so I was sure to find time to sit down and speak with her, and show that I heard her frustration.
+I asked our principal to join us, and we were able to figure out a better schedule for the following semester that would allow her child to attend Spanish class as well as have his minutes in speech and social work per his IEP.
 By showing I understood her frustration and was willing to work with her, she immediately softened and was thrilled that we were so receptive to her concerns."